daviddwlee84/LeetCode/README.md

 ### Remark

-* Catagory
+* Category
-  * `Catagory1, Catagory2, ...`
+  * `Category1, Category2, ...`
   * Usually record in (input data) Data Structure.
-(The Algorithm (and additional/special Data Structrue) strategy will be noted in the Method field)
+(The Algorithm (and additional/special Data Structure) strategy will be noted in the Method field)
-  * Code will be put in the main catagory folder (i.e. the first one).
+  * Code will be put in the main category folder (i.e. the first one).
-  * Some catagory may be the Related Topic tags marked by LeetCode.
+  * Some category may be the Related Topic tags marked by LeetCode.
   * (Add Pattern 0~4 in brackets)
   * TODO: Most of the categories need to be updated.
 (The date before 2018/9/22)
+  * TODO: Mark "Good for Beginner" or "Good for Intermediate" etc.

 |Number | Difficulty | Problem | Date | Category | Method-TimeComplexity | Remark | TODO |
 |-------------:|-------------|-------------|-------------|-------------|-------------|-------------|------|